chili-publish/publisher-interface/src/Do I Need To Convert My Integration.md

 <br />

-## <a name="affected-browsers">What browsers does this change affect?</a>
+## What browsers does this change affect?
 Google [announced](https://developer.chrome.com/blog/immutable-document-domain/) that their next update of Chrome will prevent the `document.domain` property from being modified.
-It is *highly* probably that this will affect all [Chromium based browsers](#chromium-browsers) shortly after.
+It is *highly* probably that this will affect all [Chromium based browsers](#what-is-a-chromium-based-browser) shortly after.
 Firefox may also implement this change in the near future.
 For maximum preparedness, we recommend all integrations using JavaScript migrate to our [PublisherInterface](https://github.com/chili-publish/publisher-interface/wiki/Moving-to-Publisher-Interface) library.

 <br />

-## <a name="chromium-browsers">What is a chromium based browser?</a>
+## What is a chromium based browser?
 **Chromium** is web browser project (like a framework for building web browsers), mainly developed and maintained by Google. **Chrome** is a web browser developed by Google and is built on top of Chromium.
 Most of the "inner workings" and functionality of Chrome are dictated by Chromium.

 Since Chromium is open-source, other web browsers can use Chromium under the hood as well and build on top of it just like Google Chrome did.
 In fact, here is a list of popular browsers that currently do this: